metantonio/azure-data-engineer/prep_exam.md

      - Using a Git client to merge the collaboration branch into the live branch does the same thing as Override live mode.

      - Using the browser to create a pull request creates a pull request that must be approved, but still does not publish from Data Factory.

+13. You have an Azure Data Factory pipeline named Pipeline1.

+    Which two types of triggers can you use to start Pipeline1 directly?
+Each correct answer presents a complete solution.

+- [x] custom event
+- [ ] SharePoint list
+- [x] tumbling window
+- [ ] Twitter post

+     - Tumbling window is a valid type of trigger in Data Factory.
+     - Custom event is a valid type of trigger in Data Factory.
+     - You cannot use SharePoint to trigger a Data Factory pipeline directly.
+You can do it from a logic app.
+     - You cannot use Twitter to trigger a Data Factory pipeline directly.
+You can do it from a logic app.